mikemonari/alx-higher_level_programming/0x00-python-hello_world/README.md

-1. Running a pyhton script
+1. Running a python script